zjunlp/EasyEdit/README.md

 ## Overall Results
+> Note that the following experimental results are from this [paper](https://arxiv.org/abs/2305.13172).The actual editing performance of this tool is still under testing and will be announced as soon as possible.
 *  We tested the editing performance of different model editing methods on various model, the test results are shown in the table below(`-` refers to the results that the methods empirically fail to edit LLMs).

 - For `zsre` dataset: